 LEDs Can Cure

 Scientists have been studying the effects of light in outer space as far as healing is concerned.
 They found out that LEDs have a healing effect.
 This is why health workers are now working with light therapy with the use of LEDs.
 This is most especially used on babies with jaundice.
-This does not have the risk of the baby getting infrared radiation and there are no fatal risks of increasing the baby’s body temperature.
+This does not have the risk of the baby getting infrared radiation and there are no fatal risks of increasing the baby’s body temperature making this one of the best LED light bulb facts.

 They Do Not Shatter